 At low tide the water at Spanish Banks goes out for what seems like miles.
 The beach is a perfect place for children, as well as kite flying on windy days at low tide.
 With as many as 20 courts, the venue is also popular for beach volleyball and is sometimes used for beach volleyball tournaments.

 At Spanish Banks there are a couple of food kiosks where you can buy coffee, soft drinks, ice cream and other food items like hot dogs in the summer.

 Tips and Advice

-Below are a couple of good things to know about Spanish Banks.
+Below are some good things to know about Spanish Banks.

-TIP #2: Try to go at low tide, when the sand goes out for what seems like miles, and don’t forget to take your sandcastle-building tools.
+TIP #3: Try to go at low tide, when the sand goes out for what seems like miles.
+Don’t forget to take your sandcastle-building tools!
 Check out the Tide Forecast website for the tide schedule.

-Click the following link to learn more about Metro Vancouver’s other top beaches (including Jericho, Locarno and Kitsilano all nearby).
+Click the following link to learn more about Metro Vancouver’s Top Beaches (including Jericho, Locarno and Kitsilano all nearby).

 Other articles that might be of interest include the following: